autogluon/autogluon/docs/install-include.rst

 .. note::

-  AutoGluon requires `Python <https://www.python.org/downloads/release/python-370/>`_ version 3.6, 3.7, or 3.8 (3.8 support is experimental).
+  AutoGluon requires `Python <https://www.python.org/downloads/release/python-370/>`_ version 3.6, 3.7, or 3.8.
-  Linux and Mac are the only operating systems fully supported for now (Windows version will be available soon).
+  Linux and Mac are fully supported, we recommend Windows users to run AutoGluon through `Docker <https://hub.docker.com/r/autogluon/autogluon>`_.
   For troubleshooting the installation process, you can check the `Installation FAQ <install.html#installation-faq>`_.